Here are two tables. One is Customer_table and the other one is Order_table.

 Here, the joining method is INNER JOIN.
 That means joining is based on matching of both the tables.

 Using (Customer_Number) ;

-In the above query , the ‘using, clause works as ‘on’.
-So you are joining the tables based on the column name given in the using clause.
+Here the ‘using, clause works as ‘on’.
+So the joining happens based on the column name given in the using clause.

 SELECT Customer_Number ,Customer_Name ,Order_Number ,Order_Total FROM Customer_Table a INNER JOIN Order_Table b ON a.Customer_Number = b.Customer_Number;

-In the above query, the ‘ON’ clause will be used to join the Tables.
+Here the ‘ON’ clause is used to join tables.

 In the Using, you can give multiple columns in simple way:

 using(col1, col2, col3)

 In the case of ON: